SalesAppi/JPSSM/README.md

 # Machine Learning Approach for Conducting Sales Literature Reviews: An Application to the Forty Years of JPSSM

-This repository hosts the files used in preparing the manuscript.
-The code is divided into separate segments which follow the Figure 3A.
+This repository hosts the code and files used in preparing the manuscript.
+The code is provided in this very document and divided into separate segments which follow the Figure 2 (same figuer as in this repository).
 The code can be pasted to Google Collaboratory (https://colab.research.google.com) and run there step by step.
 If you want to run it on your own machine, we would recommend using [Anaconda](https://docs.anaconda.com/anaconda/install/) and Jupter Notebooks.

+The effects of the project (interactive charts & application) are available on our [website](https://salesai.online).
+The application showcases the use of classification model and follows Figure 2 from the paper.
+If you would like to run the application locally on your computer, fork and clone the repository.
+Have a look at friendly [GitHub tutorials](https://guides.github.com/activities/hello-world/) if you are a novice to this.

+Once you have the repository on your local machine, you need to set up Python environment.
+Have a look at this short [tutorial](https://docs.python-guide.org/dev/virtualenvs/) - it offers step by step congfiguration of the environment (you can stop at 'Other Notes').

 ## The beginning
 The project starts with collecting the PDF version of articles we want to analyze.
 Create a folder to store the documents (_PATH_TO_PDFs_).
 In the next step we will convert them to XML versions.
 ## Requirements